vmizener/dotes-crap.github.io/_hero_concepts/guns.md

     affects=        "Enemies"
 %}

-The Outlaw points out the target unit for a mugging, causing allied heroes to deal bonus damage and gain gold when they attack them.
+Point out the target unit for a mugging, causing allied heroes to deal bonus damage and gain gold when they attack them.
-If the victim is attacked a set number of times within the debuff duration, they become stunned and all nearby allies gain bonus gold.
+If the victim is attacked a set number of times within the debuff duration, they become stunned, slowed, and all nearby allies gain bonus gold.
 The debuff is then dispelled.

 - The Outlaw gains increased gold from the effect.
 - The debuff duration is refreshed upon dealing damage.
 - Only right-click attacks trigger the effect.
-- This effect only grants gold, it does not actually steal gold from the victim.
+- The knockout bonus gold only grants gold; only the triggering attacks actually steal gold from the victim.

 |**Cast Range**                 |550
 |**Bonus Damage**               |10/15/20/25
 |**Ally Gold Steal per Attack** |2
 |**Self Gold Steal per Attack** |6
 |**Knockout Stack Threshold**   |8
-|**Knockout Stun Threshold**    |0.3/0.8/1.3/1.8 seconds
+|**Knockout Stun Duration**     |0.3/0.8/1.3/1.8 seconds
+|**Knockout Slow Duration**     |0.9/1.6/2.3/3.0 seconds
+|**Knockout Movement Slow**     |35%
 |**Ally AOE Gold on Knockout**  |16
 |**Self AOE Gold on Knockout**  |40
 |**Debuff Duration**            |2 seconds